osullik/ic23050/README.md

 		- *Out Of Home Zip Crashes: (% of all crashes)* (1) 9.075% Pedestrian in Road, (2) 8.664% From Opposite Direction Over Left Lane Line (3) 6.050% Off The Edge of The Road on the Right Side
 		- *In Zip Crashes (% of all Crashes)* (1) 2.856% From Opposite Direction Over Left Lane Line, (2) 2.202% Off The Edge of The Road on the Right Side, (3) 2.130% Pedestrian in Road
 		- As Proportion of total, they are both consistent types of accident.
 As proportion of each type of crash, they are also consistently the three biggest.
-		- [ ] What Types of Behavioural Factors are most common for In ZIP / Ourt of ZIP Crashes
+		- [X] What Types of Behavioural Factors are most common for In ZIP / Ourt of ZIP Crashes
+			- Not enough Data
 		- [X] What are the demographics of the Highest Crash Rate ZIPs @Nicole
 			- No Defining Features by ZIP
 			- Commuting Population Weakly Correlates with high Crash Rate ZIP